altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/gsrd/ug-gsrd-s10sx-soc.md

 ### Configure Board

-This section presents the necessary board settings in order to run the GSRD on the Intel FPGA Stratix 10 SoC development board.
+This section presents the necessary board settings in order to run the GSRD on the Altera® FPGA Stratix 10 SoC development board.

 ![](images/s10-soc-board.png)